 - Make sure you have an attractive background and there is nothing distracting behind you.
 How about in front of your house?
 A local beauty spot would make a great location, an outdoor skating rink or a Christmas lights’ display.

-It might be too early to get the decorations out, but you could always put some fairy lights in the background, or hang some stockings and put some cards on the mantlepiece and hopefully, that will make it look more festive, without too much work.
-If you’re super organised and the house is ready, then record your message in front of the tree.
+If you haven’t had time to put the decorations up, you could always put some fairy lights in the background, hang up some Christmas stockings and put some cards on the mantlepiece.
+Hopefully, that will make it look more festive, without too much work.
+If you’re really organised and the house is ready, then the perfect place to record your message is in front of the tree.

 - If you decide to film inside, avoid a dimly lit room.
 Try and get natural light from a window on you and not the background.
 If it’s still too dark, turn on as many lights as you can but don’t stand directly underneath.
 Use the settings on your camera to change the exposure.

 Before you start – Settings Checklist

 - Turn on Airplane Mode.
 The last thing you want are interruptions during recording.